 Halls of Residence, have Mess/Dining Halls, separately for male and female, to serve students' meals, as per the menu decided by the Mess Committee.
 The Mess is student-driven and student governed body, managed by the Student Mess Committee on a no-profit no-loss basis.
 The same Committee is responsible for formulating and looking after policies-for fixing the menu, monitoring of procurement of raw materials for the kitchen, and assisting in maintenance of expenditure with accounts division-for better services to students.
-The Mess charges are mandatorily to be paid to the University at the Accounts department, once along with University fee at the start of every academic year and once again during the start of the even semester.
+The Mess charges are mandatorily to be paid to the University at the Accounts department.